johnnyfs/haskell-docker-dev/README.md

 ## Multi-stage dev/build/prod

-Or extend it even further to create a multi-stage build based on the dev environment.
+Extend even further to create a multi-stage build based on the dev environment.
 (The runtime containers are usually only ~2MB.)

 ```Dockerfile
 FROM haskell-docker-dev:latest AS dev